The Angel of Bastogne

 Death certificate N° 15 written up by Louis Joseph Gustave LECOMTE 1st Alderman City of Bastogne on 12 February 1945.

-- Renee Lemaire was born in Bastogne in 1914.
-Her parents had a hardware store at the Main Square.
+- Her parents had a hardware store (Now pizzeria Giorgi) at the Main Square (Now McAuliffe Square).

-She was a nurse and lived in Brussels during the war.
-In December 1944 she came back to Bastogne to visit her folks.
+- She was a nurse and lived in Brussels during the war.
+In December 1944 she came back to Bastogne to visit her family for the holidays.

-- On 16 December Adolf Hitler launched his counter offensive into the Ardennes and on 19 december 1944, when the 101st ABD arrived in Bastogne.
-The Field Hospital set up by the 326 Medical Company was overrun by the German 116 Panzer Group.
-A lot of medics and nurses were killed or brutally executed.
+- 19 december 1944, when the 101st ABD arrived in Bastogne, the Field Hospital set up by the 326 Medical Company at Barriere Hinck was overrun by the German 116 Panzer Group.
+Medics and nurses were killed or brutally executed.

 - On 21 December 1944, the city of Bastogne was completely surrounded by German forces.

-- Renee couldn’t get back to Brussels.
-Because of the lack of medics and nurses ( many were killed on the 19th Dec ), the Americans started to recruit civilians to come and help in the many aid stations and hospitals in and around Bastogne.
+- Because of the sudden shortage of medics and nurses (killed, wounded or taken POW on the 19th Dec ), the Americans accepted civilians to come and help in different aid stations and hospitals in and around Bastogne.

 - Renee Lemaire volunteered for the job and with her friend Agusta Chiwi, a nurse from Congo, she started to treat wounded American soldiers from the 20th Armored Infantry Battalion at the 10th Armored Division, Combat Command B , aid station.
 The aid station had moved two times in the past days from Noville to Rue du Vivier and finally to the Route de Neufchateau.

-- On 24 December, two bombs hit on the 10th AD aid station.
+- On 24 December, two bombs hit the 10th AD aid station.

-- Capt Jack T. Prior recovered the upper part of her body, wrapped it in a parachute and brought her back to her parents.
+- Capt Jack T. Prior recovered the upper part of Renee’s body, wrapped it in a parachute from the supply drops and carried her back to her parents’ home.

 The following is an article written by a sergeant who had met Nurse Renee Lemaire and witnessed the bombing of the aid station from his post across the street.
 It was written to “Tiger Tales” after he read the article by Dr. Prior.
 More on Nurse Renee Lemaire by William Kerby, 20th AIB